 - information supports by telephone and e-mail

-- direct advocacy services for individuals when dealing with the Department of Social Protection
+- direct advocacy services for individuals when dealing with the Department of Employment Affairs and Social Protection

 - assistance in preparing Social Welfare Appeals

 - representation at Social Welfare Appeal hearings (subject to availability)

 - Free - there is no charge or cost involved in using our Information and Advocacy Services, including preparing appeals and representation at Social Welfare Appeals

 - Confidential - we treat your personal information in the strictest confidence and will not disclose any personal information to any individual or organisation without your express permission and approval

 - Impartial - We treat all people and groups equally and equitably